museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 Ultimate CSV Importer PRO has all the features of WP Ultimate CSV Importer and it is extended with a lot of features that enables to [import](https://www.youtube.com/watch?v=S1P8KebpLaU&index=1&list=PL2k3Ck1bFtbTtSX3hEFoBvK_Ka0pfYwp_), schedule, [update](https://www.youtube.com/watch?v=VEumAqpJfSw&list=PL2k3Ck1bFtbTtSX3hEFoBvK_Ka0pfYwp_&index=2) and [export](https://www.youtube.com/watch?v=0YA0au4cXW0) both CSV and XML files.
 The import details over a year is mentioned in dashboard chart and the site updates can be tracked in a fraction of a second.
 Any changes like modifying existing content or appending new content can be done with the update.
 The update or import can be performed periodically with scheduler.
 The update or schedule is done with the templates which is created with mapped fields in the mapping section of the import.
 The export option enables to export the imported modules as CSV based on the filters.
 = Supported Modules To Import and Export =
 * Core Module - Post, Page, Custom Post, Category, Tags, Users, Customer Reviews.
-* eCommerce Products – WooCommerce, MarketPress, eShop, WP e-Commerce.
+* eCommerce Products – WooCommerce, MarketPress, WP e-Commerce & eShop.
 * SEO field - All in One SEO and Yoast SEO.
-* Custom fields – CustomPress, ACF, Types, Pods, CCTM.
+* Custom fields – CustomPress, ACF, Types, Pods, CCTM & WordPress default fields.
 * Custom Post – CustomPress, Types, Pods, CPT UI, CCTM.
 = Highlighted Feature of PRO =
 * [Import inline image with shortcode and featured images with shortcode or external URL.](https://www.youtube.com/watch?v=VvcVLERTEHo)